sehyunkwon/sehyunkwon.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={false}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Hello!
 I am a Ph.D student in [`the Graduate School of Artificial Intelligence`](https://gsai.snu.ac.kr/) at [`Seoul National University`](https://en.snu.ac.kr/) advised by [`Ernest K. Ryu`](https://ernestryu.com/).
 My current research interests are Vision Language Models and Large Language Models.